 Your browser will have an option to clear all cookies from your machine, and also to block all cookies should you so wish.

-Contacts Information on macOS
+Contacts Information and Automation on macOS

 Scrivener for macOS asks for access to your Contacts, which you are free to deny.
 If granted access, it only uses your personal Contact information to fill in your name and address on title pages.
 You can alternatively set this information in the Preferences or type it out yourself without needing to grant Scrivener access to your Contacts.